ModelOriented/kernelshap/README.md

 ## Parallel computing

-As long as you have set up a parallel processing backend, parallel computing is supported via `foreach` and `%dorng%`.
-The latter ensures that `set.seed()` will lead to reproducible results.
-No progress bar though...
+As long as you have set up a parallel processing backend, parallel computing is supported via `foreach`.
+This will deactivate the progress bar.

 ### Example: Linear regression continued